I think we're up to audio sound by number one, number four.

 And for the people we're talking about, there's no conservatism in the desired end result.

-Or is that it be seen to be extreme or racist or what have you in every story.
+All that is desired about conservatism in the narrative is that it be defeated or is that it be seen to be extreme or racist or what have you in every story.

 And anything that would come to light that would counter the narrative is ignored because it doesn't fit the narrative.

-And that's how the journalist will tell you that what you think about something doesn't matter.
+And that's how a journalist will tell you that what you think about something doesn't matter when it doesn't fit the narrative.

-Well, what do you mean narrative?
+What do you mean, narrative?

-Well, the narrative here is that we're trying to establish with beyond any doubt that Republicans are trying to cut the school lunch program, which is going to make kids hungrier.
+Well, the narrative here is that we're trying to establish beyond any doubt that Republicans are trying to cut the school lunch program, which is going to make kids hungrier.

 Yeah, but they're not.